-- Never select P or R while the car is in motion. - When standing still and selecting D,2,1 or R the engine must be idling. - Never downshift to 2 or 1 at speeds above 75 mph(125km/h)\. - \Always observe local speed limits!
+- Never select P or R while the car is in motion. - When initially selecting D,2,1 or R, your right foot should press firmly on the brake and the engine must be idling. - Never downshift to 2 or 1 at speeds above 75 mph(125km/h).

+Always observe local speed limits!